totalspectrum/spin2cpp/doc/spin.md

 Fastspin is able to produce binaries for both the P1 and P2 chips.
 Any assembly language written in DAT sections (or inside inline ASM blocks) must be for the appropriate chip; it will not be translated.

-Fastspin also supports many of the features of the proposed Spin2 language as extensions to Spin 1.
+Fastspin also supports many of the features of the Spin2 language as extensions to Spin 1.
+It can also accept Spin2 programs as input.
+Spin1 and Spin2 are not completely compatible.
+Spin2 features which are not compatible with Spin1 are enabled if the file extension is `.spin2`.

 ## Preprocessor